Blossantrape/Blossantrape/README.md

 ### 👨‍💻 About Me:

-I'm a Unity game developer from Russia
+I'm a Backend developer from Russia

 - I'm a college graduate with a degree in Engineering;
 - I'm a former student of the University of Cybersecurity;